 Advanced Zapier tutorial

 This topic describes how to configure an example two-Zap workflow for Zapier.
-The example workflow extracts data from emailed documents and uploads them as spreadsheets to Google Drive.
+The example workflow extracts data from documents uploaded to a Slack channel and uploads them as spreadsheets to a Google Drive folder.

 Sensible supports two-step Zapier workflows as follows: